spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 ### scripts

 We have created a bunch of useful scripts in order to debug, tryout new things and variations to our detection algorithm offline on your PC.
 They are all not made to be run on the bot!
 They can be all found in `../obst_avoid/scripts/`.
 Two of them help to create the images which can then be used to adapt and evaluate our code efficiently.
-Let us show how You can make use of them step by step.
+Let us show how you can make use of them step by step.

 Assuming that you have got collected a bag including the raw camera images.
 Then you can use the **launch file create_bag.launch** which will in return create a new bag which will only contain the corrected image from the anti instagram module.
 This is done by playing the bag and launching the continouus anti-instagram node in parallel.
 Use this file as follows: